-More than ever, people are doing Flex and Rigid Flex for the very first time as industries drive for smaller, more user-friendly devices.
+More than ever, people design with Flex and Rigid Flex for the very first time as industries drive for smaller, more user-friendly devices.
 Join Altium's Judy Warner and OmniPCB CEO, Tara Dunn for a conversation on industry trends and cost drivers.

 - What is driving growth in the market?
 Space, weight, packaging.